Public Safety

 • Improved situational awareness:

-DFR programs provide a clear, aerial view of the incident scene, allowing for better understanding of the situation and more informed decision-making.
+Drones provide a clear, real time aerial view of the incident scene, allowing for better understanding of the situation and more informed decision-making.

 • Enhanced resource allocation: